China Medical Technologies

 China Medical Technologies, Inc. (CMED) was a Cayman Islands corporation based in China, currently in liquidation following fraud allegations.
-It purported to develop, manufacture, and market advanced in vitro diagnostic ("IVD") products using enhanced chemiluminescence ("ECLIA") technology, fluorescent in-situ hybridization ("FISH") technology, and surface plasmon resonance (“SPR”) technology to detect and monitor various diseases and disorders.
+It purported to develop, manufacture, and market high intensity focused ultrasound therapy systems ("Model: FEP-BY02"), advanced in vitro diagnostic ("IVD") products using enhanced chemiluminescence ("ECLIA") technology, fluorescent in-situ hybridization ("FISH") technology, and surface plasmon resonance (“SPR”) technology to detect and monitor various diseases and disorders.

 CMED ceased operating in early 2012, leaving investors unpaid on $426 million worth of bond debt as a result of a suspected fraud by CMED's former Chairman & CEO.
 The company is in default due to failure to pay interest to its bondholders.
 CMED filed for bankruptcy in 2012, and its liquidator is probing an alleged $355 million insider fraud, and alleges that "CMED's creditors and equity holders may have been the victims of a massive multi-year fraud."

 In February 2012, the company's shares in the United States moved from the NASDAQ to the pink sheets.
 In March 2012, the CMED American depositary shares (ADSs) were delisted from NASDAQ, and in June 2012 the CMED ordinary shares were deregistered.
 Since July 2012, pursuant to an Order by the Grand Court of the Cayman Islands, CMED has been under the control of Joint Official Liquidators.
 In August 2012, the company filed for bankruptcy under the U.S. Bankruptcy Code.
 In November 2012, the US Securities and Exchange Commission revoked the registration of the CMED registered securities.